xploitnik/certipy-acl/README.md

 Custom Certipy ACL module with real LDAP ACE parsing using ldap3 and impacket.

 This tool is designed for red teamers and advanced CTF players who want to go beyond BloodHound and enumerate real access rights across Active Directory objects — directly from LDAP.

+⚠️ **Work In Progress**

+This tool is still under active development.
+Some features and output formatting are incomplete or experimental.
+Expect updates, improvements, and potential breaking changes.

+Your feedback and contributions are highly appreciated to help make this tool better!

 Usage
 python3 -m certipy_tool.certipy \